cp-algorithms/cp-algorithms/src/algebra/fft.md

 However we can reverse the bits in a different way.

 Suppose that $j$ already contains the reverse of $i$.
-Then by to go to $i + 1$, we have to increment $i$, and we also also have to increment $j$, but in a "reversed" number system.
+Then by to go to $i + 1$, we have to increment $i$, and we also have to increment $j$, but in a "reversed" number system.
 Adding one in the conventional binary system is equivalent to flip all tailing ones into zeros and flipping the zero right before them into a one.
 Equivalently in the "reversed" number system, we flip all leading ones, and the also the next zero.